• Skip to primary navigation

 3 cups powdered sugar, ¾ cup butter, ¼ cup milk, ¼ cup Bird's vanilla custard powder

-Top layer:
+Top layer

 • Add the chocolate and butter to a medium-sized pan over low heat and let both melt.
-Whisk to combine then pour the chocolate over the custard.
+Whisk to combine and then pour the chocolate over the custard.
 Smooth the top first with a spatula then by gently tapping the pan on your counter.

 8 ounces shaved dark chocolate or chocolate chips, 4 tablespoons butter